official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 about the nature of the Saddam government, its risk to security and also the wider problems of the region.
 My concern then and subsequently was to locate

-[^296] Blair T. A Journey.
+[^296]: Blair T. A Journey.
 Hutchinson, 2010.
-[^297] Blair T. A Journey.
+[^297]: Blair T. A Journey.
 Hutchinson, 2010.

 522

-The Report of the Iraq Inquirythe question of Saddam in the broader context of the Middle East as a region in transition.
+the question of Saddam in the broader context of the Middle East as a region in transition.
 Even then, though less clearly than today, I saw the disparate issues as essentially part of the same picture.
 Therefore I made a major part of my pitch to George the issue of the Israeli-Palestine peace process.
 To me this was the